 When it comes to location, the highest average paycheck (about $55K per year) can be spotted in Charleston, W.Va.; Fairmont, W.Va. ($50K), Pittsburgh, Pa. ($49K), and the company's headquarter city of Morgantown, W.Va. ($45K) are the next top-paying cities.
 Within the firm, employees working in Pennsylvania take home the most — around $49K annually on average.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Federal Grants; individuals who claim it among their capabilities enjoy a higher median salary of around $68K per year.
-A garden variety skill at West Virginia University (WVU) is Microsoft Office; one in eight of West Virginia University (WVU)'s people use it regularly.
-Three more common skills are Project Management, Microsoft Excel, and Windows Operating System General Use.
+Employees who count Federal Grants among their skills enjoy higher pay; the median for this group is around $68K per year.
+A relatively widespread skill at West Virginia University (WVU) is Microsoft Office; nearly one in eight of employees use it for work.
+Key skills also include Project Management, Microsoft Excel, and Windows Operating System General Use.

 Benefits and Perks

 The company is somewhat lacking in the benefits department, and only 31 percent report compensation for sick days and vacation time.
 The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a 403(b) plan.
 For the vast majority of workers, benefits include health insurance, and a majority of employees get dental coverage, too.
 Some other perks are a casual working environment, life insurance, and flexible hours.